RPagels/AzureMapsNet6/README.md

     - Click **Review + assign**.

 > If using IaC (Bicep) to deploy pipeline, Managed Identity is used for each App Service and will have a unique name based on resource group name.

-## Create the .Net 6.0 Application
+## Deployment Pipeline version of Setup

-- step 1
+## Deploy Resources OR Create them manually
-- step 2
+- Create Resource Group in Azure.
-- step 3
+- TBD, output will be maps name, app service name, keyvault name

 ## Build and Deployment
 - This example uses Biep for Infrastructure as Code.